 Go check this resource out or if you are interested in getting all the TSI materials, then check out the bundle!

-High School teachers and their students should be aware of the ins and outs of both the SAT and ACT admissions exams.
-Both of these exams are used by colleges and universities to decide if a student is eligible to be admitted into their institution.
+High School teachers and their students should be aware of the ins and outs of both the SAT and ACT exams.
+Both of these exams are used by colleges and universities to make admission decisions.
 My goal as a high school math teacher is to be aware of the testing dates and keep my students practicing the skills needed to be successful on either or both of these tests.
-For the upcoming year, here are the testing dates for both exams during the 2021 – 2022 testing season:
+For the upcoming year, here are the testing dates for both exams during the 2022 – 2023 testing season:

 *Possible School Dates.
 Not all schools offer the exams.